-One of the more common scams is to get people to pay for damage(s) that have already existed when you return the scooter.
-The vendors are often ambivalent to scratches and dents telling you not to worry about them, but when you return they would hit you with the fine.
+One of the more common scams is to get people to pay for the damage(s) that have already existed when you return the scooter.
+The vendors are often ambivalent to scratches and dents telling you not to worry about them, but they would hit you with the fine when you return.
 Having a good quality video taken in the rental place can help you avoid this.

 Now if it is your first time in Bali, you will notice pretty quickly that the drivers here are mental.
-It is important for you to stay safe at all times.
+Especially if t’s your first time renting scooter in Bali, it is important for you to stay safe at all times.
 Most of these tips are common sense, but just in case you need a reminder, here are a few tips:

 - Always wear your helmet – don’t be that person that tries to look cool only to end up in a hospital or worse.
 It is also the law, you don’t need to give the police any extra reason to pull you over.

 - Cover your skin – at the very least, cover your legs.
 If you do fall off you can be sure your knees will hit the ground first and a bit of cover can be the difference between a small cut or digging sand out of an open wound for weeks.

 - Start slowly – if you’re still kinda new to scooters, slowly build up to speed and if you feel uncomfortable, just slow down.

 - Use good footwear – if you lose control and have to put your foot down quickly, you really do not want to be wearing flip-flops, a massive gash on the bottom of your foot is a real holiday killer.